MenteaXML/xslt3testbed/README.md

 Testbed for trying out XSLT 3.0 (http://www.w3.org/TR/xslt-30/) techniques.

-Since few people have much (or any) experience using XSLT 3.0 on more than toy examples, this is a public, medium-sized XSLT 3.0 project where people could try out new XSLT 3.0 features on the transformations to (X)HTML(5) and XSL-FO that are what we do most often and, along the way, maybe come up with new design patterns for doing transformations using the higher-order functions and partial function application that XSLT 3.0 gives us.
+Since few people have much (or any) experience using XSLT 3.0 on more than toy examples, this is a public, medium-sized XSLT 3.0 project where people could try out new XSLT 3.0 features on the transformations to (X)HTML(5) and XSL-FO that are what we do most often and, along the way, maybe come up with new design patterns for doing transformations using the higher-order functions, partial function application, and other goodies that XSLT 3.0 gives us.

 ## JATS Preview Stylesheets